eirenik0/srs-client/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For maintainers releasing new versions, see [RELEASE.md](RELEASE.md) for detailed release instructions.

 ## License

 This project is licensed under the [MIT License](LICENSE).